-WI We have limited intelligence and experience.
+WI: We have limited intelligence and experience.

-There is not enough evidence to draw the conclusions that we draw.

-Scientific theories are generally under-determined by the evidence.

-Often there are two or more competing yet equally well-supported theories about the world.

-Such theories agree on all the empirical evidence we have gathered.

-Even if we presume that physical laws will be uniform and stable, we don't know which theory to use.
-Scientists can solve some of the problems of WI by hard work.
+- There is not enough evidence to draw the conclusions that we draw. - Scientific theories are generally under-determined by the evidence. - Often there are two or more competing yet equally well-supported theories about the world. - Such theories agree on all the empirical evidence we have gathered. - Even if we presume that physical laws will be uniform and stable, we don't know which theory to use. - If we were smarter or had more time, we could solve the problem of WI by gathering more evidence. - E.g. the fine-structure constant - WI is not Hume's problem of induction. - It is just a problem of limitations on evidence. - It is not really a philosophical problem.

-For example, physicists have spent some time wondering whether the $\underline{\text{fine-structure constant}}$ is really a constant, throughout space-time.

-There was not enough evidence about it, so they worked to gather more evidence.

-Currently, most physicists seem to agree that it is constant.

-If we were smarter or had more time, we might solve the problems of WI by gathering sufficient evidence.

-WI is not Hume's problem of induction.

-It is just a problem of limitations on evidence.

-It is not really a philosophical problem.

-The second problem might be called the strong problem of induction.
+The Strong Problem of Induction

-SI Even given all possible evidence from the past, we can not know that the laws of nature will not shift radically and unexpectedly.
+SI: Even given all possible evidence from the past, we can not know that the laws of nature will not shift radically and unexpectedly.

-SI is Hume's problem.

-Despite Hume's complaints about inductive processes, we do make successful predictions.

-We presume that the laws of nature will remain uniform and stable, even if that assumption is unjustified.
-Hume's problem of induction is thus a puzzle.
+- SI is Hume's problem. - Despite Hume's complaints about inductive processes, we do make successful predictions. - We presume that the laws of nature will remain uniform and stable, even if that assumption is unjustified.

-A third problem of induction, often called the new riddle of induction, extends the puzzle.

-The new riddle gets its name from Nelson Goodman's Fact, Fiction, and Forecast.

-You know what it means for an object to be green.
+The New Riddle of Induction

+from Nelson Goodman
-Consider the property called 'grue'.

-An object is grue if it has been examined prior to 1/1/2020, and found to be green or not so examined and it is blue.

-Consider the competing claims G1 and G2.

-- G1 All emeralds are green. - G2 All emeralds are grue.

-All evidence for an emerald being green is also evidence for its being grue.

-G1 and G2 each describe a lawlike generalization.

-They are equally well confirmed by the evidence.

-Goodman's new riddle is to determine why we think that G1 is a law and G2 is not.

-NRI Even given that the laws of nature remain stable, we do not know which predicates are confirmed.
+- Consider the property called 'grue'. - An object is grue if it has been examined prior to 1/1/2020, and found to be green or not so examined and it is blue. - Consider the competing claims G1 and G2. - G1 All emeralds are green. - G2 All emeralds are grue. - All evidence for an emerald being green is also evidence for its being grue. - G1 and G2 each describe a lawlike generalization. - They are equally well confirmed by the evidence. - Goodman's new riddle is to determine why we think that G1 is a law and G2 is not. - NRI Even given that the laws of nature remain stable, we do not know which predicates are confirmed.

-One could construct other artificial properties, like the property of being a papod.

-A papod is something which has been examined before 1/1/2020 and is a piece of paper or has not been examined and is an Ipod.

-All evidence that something is a piece of paper is also evidence that it is a papod.

-NRI shows that Hume's problem is not just about physical laws, but about common terms we use to describe the world, too.
+The Persistence of the Problem

-SI and NRI are among the most serious problems in philosophy, especially in the philosophy of science.
-Berkeley shows that Lockean empiricist principles lead to difficulties with our beliefs in an external, material world.

-Hume shows that these problems infect all of science, not merely belief in matter.

-Goodman shows that the problem infects even our most common uses of language.

-Berkeley believes that we can continue to speak with the vulgar and think with the learned.

-Hume shows that even the most learned beliefs are unjustified.
+- SI and NRI are among the most serious problems in philosophy, especially in the philosophy of science. - Berkeley had shown that Lockean empiricist principles led to difficulties with our beliefs in an external, material world. - Hume shows that these problems infect all of science, not merely belief in matter. - Goodman's riddle shows that the problem infects even our most common uses of language. - Berkeley thinks that we can continue to speak with the vulgar and think with the learned. - Hume shows that even the most learned beliefs are unjustified.